-The Estates General (French, États Généraux) was a representative assembly of the Ancien Régime, comprised of deputies from all Three Estates.
-Unlike modern assemblies the Estates General did not meet regularly; instead, it was summoned occasionally by the king, often in times of war or crisis.
-The Estates General had no sovereign or legislative power, its role was to advise or support the king.
+The Estates General (French, États Généraux) was a representative assembly of the Ancien Régime, comprised of representatives from all Three Estates.
+Unlike modern assemblies, the Estates General did not meet regularly.
+Instead, it was summoned occasionally by the king, usually in times of war or crisis.
+The Estates General had no sovereign or legislative power: its role was simply to advise or support the king.
 The first Estates General was gathered by King Philip IV in 1302, in the midst of a conflict with the Pope.
-During the 15th and 16th centuries the Estates General was convened sporadically, usually when the king sought the political, financial or military support of the Three Estates.
+During the 15th and 16th centuries, the Estates General was convened sporadically, usually to obtain the political, financial or military support of the Three Estates.
 The last Estates General before the French Revolution was held in 1614.
-It was not convened during the 72-year reign of Louis XIV, who considered the Estates General unnecessary in an age of absolute monarchical power, or his successor Louis XV.
-When Louis XVI summoned the Estates General for 1789, many considered it a revolution, a sign that his monarchical power had collapsed.
+It was not convened during the 72-year reign of Louis XIV, who considered it unnecessary in an age of absolute monarchical power.
+It was also not summoned by his successor, Louis XV.
+When Louis XVI convocated [called together] the Estates General in 1789, many considered this a sign of weakening monarchical power.

 Henry Heller, historian